List of Regular Show characters: Duck Collector

+Youthtopia Members

+The Youthtopia Members named Stan, Officer Hank and Officer Glenn (all voiced by Danny Cooksey and John Cygan) who are the main villains appearing in "I See Turtles".
+He was the owner of Youthtopia, an illegal spa.
+He realised his spa turtle was getting old, so he ordered brand new ones for himself.
+Later he asked Officer Hank and Officer Glen to arrest Mordecai and CJ for trespassing.
+He was killed by Eileen's turtles.
+The two are caught in the process, and after screaming at them, the two are thrown into a police car by two cops called Glenn and Hank, who are also members of the spa.
+Just as the Youthtopia guys and the police officers go to find more turtles, Mordecai and CJ are unsuccessful at escaping.
+Both of them along with the Youthtopia workers are killed by the Turtles.

 No Rules Man

 The No Rules Man (voiced by Roger Craig Smith) is the main antagonist in "House Rules".
 After Mordecai and Rigby, who were searching for a place to hang out, meet him, he introduces them to the Land of No Rules, the type of place that Mordecai and Rigby have been looking for.
 At first they enjoy, but when they spot the unicorns from "The Unicorns Have Got to Go", they tell the No Rules Man to get rid of them.
 This angers him, causing him to order everyone to stop the two, but it fails, and prompts Mordecai and Rigby to leave.
 Later, when the No Rules Man is playing video games, a note reading "no video games" is dropped and lands on his lap.
 After reading it, he explodes.
 He is one of the villains revived in "Exit 9B", and is killed by the Baby Ducks in their giant form.